Techie-Zam/intune-defender-sentinel-lab/README.md

 # Intune-Defender-Sentinel Lab

-## 🔐 Modern Endpoint Management + Cloud Security Lab
+🔐 Modern Endpoint Management + Cloud Security Lab

-**Built by a transitioning Endpoint Administrator focused on cloud security career growth.**
+Built by a transitioning Endpoint Administrator focused on cloud security career growth.

+---

 ## 👋 About Me
 I'm an IT Support Analyst transitioning into Endpoint Administration and Cloud Security.
-I was first introduced to Microsoft Intune in a previous role where I supported basic device management tasks.
-That initial exposure got my attention — and in my current role, I had the chance to assist more directly on a VMware-to-Intune migration project.
+I first encountered Microsoft Intune in a previous role supporting basic device management tasks — which sparked my interest.
+Recently, I helped on a VMware-to-Intune migration project that deepened my hands-on experience.

-That experience pushed me to build this lab.
-I wanted to go beyond what I could touch at work — so I recreated what I saw in real-world environments and explored more advanced tools like Defender for Endpoint and Microsoft Sentinel.
+This lab is my sandbox to go beyond what I do at work — replicating real-world environments and exploring advanced tools like Defender for Endpoint and Microsoft Sentinel.

-This lab is both my hands-on training ground and a reflection of the kind of work I want to keep doing: securing endpoints, deploying with Intune, and moving deeper into cloud security roles.
+This is both training and portfolio — showing the kind of work I’m passionate about: securing endpoints, deploying apps with Intune, and advancing into cloud security.

+✨ I believe God provides all that I need for this journey.
+I’m walking in faith and building in truth.

+---

+## 🧪 Lab Goals
+- Build a working MDM/MAM lab with Intune
+- Deploy Win32 apps, enforce compliance (BitLocker, Defender AV)
+- Enroll Windows and BYOD iOS devices
+- Implement Conditional Access policies with Entra ID
+- Test Autopilot with Hyper-V deployment
+- Onboard devices to Microsoft Defender for Endpoint
+- Connect Sentinel to Defender and create alert rules
+- Document labs for real-world visibility and career readiness

 > ✨ I believe God provides all that I need — and that includes this journey.
 I’m walking in faith and building in truth.